gridgain/gridgain/modules/web-console/assembly/README.txt

 -------------------------------------
 1. Navigate to current Web Console installation directory.
 2. Stop the current of Web Console.
-3. Copy its “work“ directory to some place.
+3. Copy its `work` directory to some place.
 4. Download and unpack a new version of Web Console to NEW folder.
 5. Copy work directory from step 3 to the new Web Console installation directory.
 6. Start the new version of Web Console.